 What are we doing?

-Since its start in 2007 the program has planted over 39,000 native trees and shrubs along 17 miles of stream with the help of 6,500 volunteers.
+Since its start in 2007 the program has planted over 43,000 native trees and shrubs along 19 miles of stream with the help of 7,000 volunteers.
+To learn more about the history of the program, read the article in the NYS Conservationist.
+To learn more about the program and application process, visit our Trees for Tribs webpage.

 A 2013 publication, Beyond the trees: Community as a riparian restoration outcome and resource [http://wri.cals.cornell.edu/sites/wri.cals.cornell.edu/files/shared/documents/Armstrong_etal_2013.pdf]